flightaware/kafkatcl/README.md

  Data returned currently is the payload, partition and offset.

+ Note that delivery report callbacks will only be performed for producer topics that are created after the master object has delivery reports configured.
+If a topic is created and subsequently delivery report callbacks are set in the master object, the previously created topic will not receive delivery callbacks when payloads are produced to kafka.
+This is also true for error and statistics callbacks.

 * *$kafka* **delivery_report** **every** *count*

  Only perform the delivery report callback event in Tcl every *count* delivery reports received, default 1 for every report received to call back to Tcl.
 If set to 100, for instance, the first and every hundredth delivery report callback received would invoke the callback routine.